meghaos/sanskrit/README.md

 # Sanskrit Programming Language

 This is a simple programming language based on Sanskrit, designed to demonstrate basic programming constructs such as arithmetic operations, conditionals, loops, and more.
-This project is a learning tool and a fun way to explore programming concepts using the ancient language of Sanskrit.
+This project came from the claim that NASA has conducted research on Sanskrit in the context of AI is widely spread.
+While it cannot be definitively confirmed, In 1985, NASA associate scientist Rick Briggs published a research paper in the spring issue of Artificial Intelligence magazine entitled “Vedic Science — ‘Knowledge Representation in Sanskrit and Artificial Intelligence.’”
+The article argued that natural languages are the best option to be converted into the computing program for robotic control and artificial intelligence technology.

+ Briggs also argued that Sanskrit is particularly well-suited for this task because of its highly structured grammar and its ability to express complex ideas in a concise and unambiguous way He even went so far as to suggest that Sanskrit could one day be used as the primary programming language for artificial intelligence.

+For example, in 2017, a team of researchers at the Indian Institute of Technology Bombay developed a Sanskrit natural language processing toolkit called SanskritNLP.
+This toolkit can be used to perform a variety of natural language processing tasks, such as text classification, sentiment analysis, and machine translation.

+In 2018, a team of researchers at the University of California, Berkeley developed a Sanskrit-English machine translation system that was shown to be more accurate than existing state-of-the-art systems.

+These are just a few examples of the growing interest in using Sanskrit for natural language processing and artificial intelligence applications.
+It is possible that Sanskrit could one day be used in coding as it is more efficient in complex algorithms as well but more research is needed to develop the necessary technologies.
+This is my initiative to explore programming concepts using the ancient language of Sanskrit.
+I invite all coding enthusiat

 ## Features